-The central objective of our group is to use single and two laser based spectroscopic techniques to probe molecular properties.
-In the area of molecular nonlinear optics our aim is to exploit second harmonic generation (SHG) as a probe for bulk physical properties of molecules in solution.
-Intensity of SHG is proportional to the molecular hyperpolarizability (b ) which changes with a physical process as well as symmetry of the molecular specie in solution.
-Using this principle we measure second harmonic light scattering intensity and relate it to the property which is responsible for causing the change.
-Chemical application of second harmonic light scattering is a very active area in our group.
-Polarization resolved second harmonic scattering has been used to obtain geometry of weak (1-10 kcal/mol) molecular complexes in solution for which no technique other than small angle neutron scattering is available.
-The origin of large second harmonic generation in noble metal nanoparticle of 5-100 nm diameter is another area of investigation where we have probed the origin of nonlinearity in these systems.
+The central objective of our group is to use laser based nonlinear spectroscopy to probe physical properties in solution.
+In the area of molecular nonlinear optics our aim has been to exploit second harmonic light scattering (SHLS) as a probe for bulk physical properties of molecules in solution.
+Intensity of second harmonic scattered light is proportional to the molecular hyperpolarizability (β) which changes with a physical process as well as the symmetry of the molecular species in solution.
+Application of second harmonic light scattering in chemistry problems remains a very active area in our group.